 Clearly there are differing views to this question.
 Many might be surprised that in 2020, decades after women have become an established part of the workplace, that these types of groups would still be necessary.
 The polarity of these types of groups is not lost on Gill Green, a chartered psychologist who has facilitated several sessions on workplace dynamics and collaboration at NiceLabel.
-“The concept of a woman’s group isn’t a straightforward idea,” comments Gill.
+“The concept of a women’s group isn’t a straightforward idea,” comments Gill.
 “However, this type of group allows a forum where women can speak about issues that are unique to them.
 For example, when I’ve done sessions on menopause in different companies, it’s often the first time that the participants have discussed it amongst themselves.”
 Given the fact that there are still topics that are considered taboo in a workplace environment, it’s important to establish spaces where these types of issues can be discussed openly.
 “The network creates an opportunity for certain issues to be socialized amongst women, and then taken to a broader audience,” Gill explains.

 Fostering an open culture

 While the network gives women working at NiceLabel a forum for open discussions and debates, the idea is that this culture of openness can then spread to the rest of the organization.
 “I think creating opportunities for people to talk informally, to share their ideas in non-threatening, psychologically-safe situations, is the way forward,” says Gill.
 “These spaces need to exist across the company.”
 In fact, research indicates that the most successful teams are the ones who can openly discuss anything.
 “Google did some research on what makes for a high-performing team,” Gill relates.
 “The teams that performed best were teams where members could talk about things without fear of recrimination.
 They could have difficult, messy discussions, openly.”